-The Kennedy half dollar series provides some well known and some obscure mint errors and varieties.
-Although this series features one of the most popular presidents in United States history, demand for these coins are fairly high, but they are abundantly available at most coin dealers and on the Internet.
+The Kennedy half-dollar series provides some well known and some obscure mint errors and varieties.
+Although this series features one of the most popular presidents in United States history, demand for these coins is fairly high, but they are abundantly available at most coin dealers and on the Internet.

-Most collectors remember the day in November of 1963 when President Kennedy was assassinated.
+Most collectors remember the day in November 1963 when President Kennedy was assassinated.
 The United States Mint released the first coins in 1964 and people scrambled to get a souvenir to remember this popular president.
-The mint produced over 273 million coins at the Philadelphia mint and more than 156 million coins at the Denver mint facility.
+The mint produced more than 273 million coins at the Philadelphia mint and more than 156 million coins at the Denver mint facility.

 The best-known variety is the 1964 Proof Heavily Accented Hair variety.
-Given the low demand for Kennedy half dollar errors and varieties, most are extremely affordable for collectors of all means.
-A careful search of the Internet or inquire at your local coin dealer will yield several examples for you to evaluate.
+Given the low demand for Kennedy half-dollar errors and varieties, most are extremely affordable for collectors of all means.
+A careful search of the Internet or inquiry at your local coin dealer will yield several examples for you to evaluate.